Konrad Mägi: The Åland Islands and Helsinki

 Mägi was 27 years old and had not completed a single work of art, although his urge to become an artist was increasing.
 After leaving St. Petersburg, he decided to spend the summer of 1906 with his friends in the Åland Islands.
 Fascinated by the romantic surroundings and following Nikolai Triik's example Mägi took up painting for the first time.
 There are known to have been several painting sketches in his rented room, none of which have been preserved.

 There is only one extant painting from the Åland period.
-It has very few of those characteristics that later became representative of Konrad Mägi's style.
+It has very few of the characteristics that later became representative of Mägi's style.
 Mägi finally managed to work consistently, being inspired by nature, and this pattern of living in a town and painting in the countryside characterised his lifestyle from then on.

 In September 1906, Mägi and his friends left Åland for Helsinki, where Mägi studied for a short period at the Ateneum drawing school.
 He also started giving art lessons to Anni and August Vesanto, who soon became his friends and patrons.
 Anni Vesanto sold Mägi's watercolours in her tobacco shop, but the income Mägi received from it was insignificant.
 He mainly earned his living by rewriting Estonian folk songs, and as soon as he had put aside a sufficient sum, he decided to travel to Paris at the end of August 1907.

 Paris

 Mägi's first period in Paris lasted from September 1907 to the spring of 1908.
 "I've been in Paris for two days.
 I did not like Germany at all.
 Their technology was fantastic, but their stupidity was even more fantastic.
 France is completely different, the French themselves are truly likeable.
 Paris is an interesting city.
 There is a lot of art here to see.
 Overall, I like it here, although I only had a few francs in my pocket when I arrived," Mägi wrote two days after arriving in Paris.

-In Paris, Mägi initially stayed at the sculptor Jaan Koort's place, but later moved to the artists' colony La Ruche.
+In Paris, Mägi initially stayed with sculptor Jaan Koort, but later moved to the artists' colony La Ruche.
 He studied drawing at the independent institutions of Académie Colarossi and Académie de la Grande Chaumière.

 Mägi frequented exhibitions, but was hardly fascinated by modernist art.
 "Of course it does not make matters better: you can often see such rubbish there that it is pointless to talk about it," he later wrote about Parisian art exhibitions.

 It is presumed that Mägi still did not paint at that time because of a shortage of money.
 "All the money I had, which was not much, of course, I spent on tobacco and paper (tobacco is horribly expensive and bad), leaving nothing for material," he wrote to August Vesanto.
-It is, however, possible that he did paint, but the paintings have simply gone missing.
+It is, however, possible that he did paint, but the paintings have been lost.

 In the winter of 1908, Nikolai Triik arrived in Paris from Norway, and at the instigation of Triik, Mägi also decided to travel through Copenhagen to Norway for the summer and to return to Paris in the autumn.